mouWorks/mouWorks.github.io/docs/resume/resume.md

 ### `Web Developer` @ uitox - Taipei, Taiwan
 #### 2014/02 - 2016/04

 * uitox is one of e-commerce innovators in Taiwan, providing one-stop e-commerce solutions for vendors.

-* Major Responsiblity:
+* Major Duty:
     * Maintain and enhance site-wise system core API: SaleQty API.
     * Maintain and enhance core pages : Item page.
     * Develop and extend in-house tools for PM and Developers.